demo-, dem-, demio-, -demic, -deme, -demically

 The inciting incident might be a rumor or an unaccustomed odor; such as, paint fumes in a workplace.

-An acute infectious disease usually occurring in epidemic form, characterized by paroxysms (fit or violent attack) of pain, usually in the chest.
+An acute infectious disease usually occurring in epidemic form, characterized by paroxysms (fit or violent attack) of pain, usually in the chest: An epidemic pleurodynia is a very infectious disease that progresses and spreads swiftly from person to person.

 epidemical (adjective), more epidemical, most epidemical